 Do you remember the last time you treated yourself to a day of pampering and relaxation?
 If you can’t recall, you’re hardly alone.
 Our daily lives are filled with so many commitments and responsibilities that self-care is often put on the back burner.
 Taking time to relax and treat yourself is an important part of living a well-balanced life, impacting our mind, body, and spirit.

 - Meditate and spend time in thought.
 You don’t have to focus on anything in particular; just allow your thoughts to form.
-This is something I like to do when I first wake up and before going to bed.
-I find with consistent practice, meditating also helps me to have a positive start to the week.

 - Let go of the uncontrollable events and situations in life.
 This may be one of the most significant things you can do to develop better mental self-care.
 When we continue to think about things that are beyond our control, frustration, anger, and sadness can result.
 Learning to let go of these thoughts mentally frees us to enjoy the present.